The Ultimate Guide to Family Photo Outfits | What to wear & What to skip

 For kids, comfort equals cooperation.
 Choose clothes they can move in freely

-Let the Kids Be Kids (Yes, Even in a Dress)
+Step 4: Let the Kids Be Kids (Yes, Even in a Dress)

 Don’t worry about shoes if you haven’t got one to go.
 Barefoot is beautiful, especially for toddlers.